Isaac Paredes Player Props: Rays vs. Orioles

 Isaac Paredes At The Plate

+- Paredes has 73 hits, which is tops among Tampa Bay hitters this season, while batting .261 with 33 extra-base hits.

-- Among the qualifying hitters in baseball, he ranks 77th in batting average, 25th in on-base percentage, and 22nd in slugging.
+- Among the qualifying batters in baseball, his batting average ranks 64th, his on-base percentage ranks 25th, and he is 17th in the league in slugging.

-- In 33 games this year (39.3%), Paredes has picked up an RBI, and in nine of those games (10.7%) he had two or more.
-He has also driven in three or more of his team's runs in six contests.
+- Paredes has picked up an RBI in 40.0% of his games this year, with more than one RBI in 10.6% of his games.
+He has also plated three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.